divnix/digga/doc/api-reference-channels.md

 ## channels.\<name\>.input
-nixpkgs flake input to use for this channel
+Nixpkgs flake input to use for this channel.

 *_Type_*:
-nix flake
+Valid flake

 *_Default_*